pbtripletree/stratus-grid/README.md

 ## Server

-Install the Adonis CLI globally, if you don't have so already:
+Install the Adonis CLI globally, if you don't have it installed:

 ```bash
 npm i -g @adonisjs/cli